 This prospectus and the documents we incorporate by reference in this prospectus contain forward-looking statements within the meaning of the federal securities laws.
-These forward-looking statements include, but are not limited to statements regarding: our core strategy; the growth of Internet delivery of content; the growth in our streaming subscriptions and the decline in our DVD subscriptions; the market opportunity for streaming content; our advantage of focus within the subscription segment of the entertainment video market; contribution margin; liquidity; revenues; net income; impacts relating to our pricing strategy; our content library investments; significance of future contractual obligations; and international expansion.
+These forward-looking statements include, but are not limited to statements regarding: our core strategy; international expansion plans; our operating result trends, including subscription and unique subscriber additions; revenue, contribution margins and operating margins; impacts arising from our service offering changes; liquidity; our content library investments; future contractual obligations; and tax accounting.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "expect," "plan," "should," "potential," "predict" and similar expressions are intended to identify forward-looking statements.
 We claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995 for all forward-looking statements.
 These forward-looking statements are subject to risks and uncertainties that could cause actual results and events to differ materially from such forward-looking statements.
-A detailed discussion of these and other risks and uncertainties that could cause actual results and events to differ materially from such forward-looking statements is included throughout this prospectus and particularly "Risk Factors" starting on page 3 and elsewhere in this prospectus.
+A detailed discussion of these and other risks and uncertainties that could cause actual results and events to differ materially from such forward-looking statements is included throughout this prospectus and particularly "Risk Factors" starting on page 4 and elsewhere in this prospectus.
 We caution you not to rely on these statements without also considering the risks and uncertainties associated with these statements and our business that are addressed in this prospectus.
 All forward-looking statements included in this document are based on information available to us on the date hereof.
 Although we assume no obligation to revise or publicly release the results of any revision to any such forward-looking statement, except as may otherwise be required by law, you are advised to consult any additional disclosures we make in our quarterly reports on Form 10-Q, annual report on Form 10-K and current reports on Form 8-K filed with the Securities and Exchange Commission.
 See "Where You Can Find More Information."

-USE OF PROCEEDS
+Table of ContentsUSE OF PROCEEDS